tsyne/tsyne/README.md

 ## Design Philosophy

-Jyne follows these design principles:
+Tsyne follows these design principles:

 1. **Declarative where possible**: UI structure is defined using nested function calls
 2. **Imperative when needed**: Full JavaScript for event handlers and state management